 We recently came across a quote by Cleo Wade that said, “Just a friendly reminder – there is no right way to feel right now.”
 The sentiment hit home – hard.

 Let's start by saying it's OK to feel whatever you are feeling in this moment.
 Maybe you’re even feeling multiple things at once – happy to have more time with your kids and yet frustrated there’s only so many things you can do to keep them entertained.
-There is no “right” or “wrong” way to cope with all the recent changes in your life.
+There is no “right” or “wrong” way to cope with all the ways the COVID-19 pandemic has impacted your life.

 Uncertainty is hard